-Voice Command Description and Action (USB [stick] iPod MP3 [player]) You can now play music by saying any of the appropriate voice commands.
+Voice Command Description and Action (U [p You can now play music by saying any of the appropriate voice commands.

 You can say any of the voice commands that appear within open and close brackets that are separated by |.
 For example, where; (what's | what is) appears you say; what's or what is.